 AP FACT CHECK: Trump imagines 6 percent growth

-WASHINGTON (AP) — President Donald Trump is holding out the prospect of 6 percent growth of the U.S. economy.
-An AP Fact Check finds that to be a fanciful hope.
+WASHINGTON (AP) — President Donald Trump is holding out the prospect of 6 percent growth in the U.S. economy.
+Put that down to puffery.

 By most signs, economists say the country will be lucky to achieve consistent annual growth much over 2 percent.

 A look at the president’s remarks at a Cabinet meeting Wednesday:

 —“So we’re at 3.3 percent GDP.
 I see no reason why we don’t go to 4 percent, 5 percent, and even 6 percent.”